Xeronaus/Cedaruke/README.md

 Currently There is only 2 planets.

 # Explanation
 Cetadustry is a Mindustry Java mod about conquering the planets of Cetadustry.
-Cetadustry aims to give a hopefully interesting and unique features and contents to Mindustry.
+Cetadustry aims to bring an interesting and unique features, mechanics and contents to Mindustry.

 If you would like to know about the planets, please visit their perspective repository.
 There's should be an explanation there.